benhowell/benhowell.github.com/_drafts/java-scripting-plugin-framework.md

     return null;
   }

-  /**
-   * Returns true if script is Invocable, else false.
-   * @return true if script is Invocable, else false.
-   */
   private Boolean isInvocable() {
     return invocable != null;
   }

-  /**
-   * Returns true if script is Compilable, else if script is Invocable or not
-   * Compilable returns false.
-   * @return true if script is Compilable, else if script is Invocable or not
-   * Compilable returns false.
-   */
   private Boolean isCompilable() {
     return compiledScript != null;
   }

-  /**
-   * Sets the engine type for this ScriptManager.
-   * @param engineName the name of the engine to set.
-   */
   private void setEngine(String engineName) {
     this.engine = manager.getEngineByName(engineName);
   }

-  /**
-   * Loads the script.
-Attempts to make script Invocable or Compilable as
-   * necessary.
-   */
   private void loadScript() {
     this.setScript(this.script);